 Woods and Woods never charges a penny unless we win your claim.
 Our fee is a percentage of your backpay and case expenses.
 If you lose your VA disability claim, you owe us nothing.
-Woods and Woods veterans disability lawyers never bills by the hour and never asks for money upfront.
+Woods and Woods veterans disability lawyers never bill by the hour and we never ask for money upfront.
 We never charge for phone calls.

 Should I Really be Receiving a 100 Percent Rating?

 Here’s one of the biggest secrets in VA law: many veterans with a 90% rating should actually be receiving a 100% VA disability rating.
 The VA may have incorrectly rated many veterans with a 90% rating.
 Did you know the difference between a 90% rating and a 100% rating is over $1,000 a month?

 Veterans that are rated 90 percent may consider submitting a new application or appealing their rating decision.
 The difference between 90% and 100% disability ratings is over $1,000 a month.
 However, you should only re-apply or appeal if you truly deserve the increase in VA disability ratings.

 Can I Get TDIU Benefits With a 90% VA Disability Rating?

 Yes!
-Veterans who are receiving 90% VA disability rating may be entitled to Total Disability Individual Unemployability (TDIU) benefits.TDIU benefits are for veterans that can no longer work from service-connected disabilities.
+Veterans who are receiving a 90% VA disability rating may be entitled to Total Disability Individual Unemployability (TDIU) benefits.TDIU benefits are for veterans that can no longer work from service-connected disabilities.
 If you have trouble keeping a job or finding one, you could receive TDIU benefits from the Veterans Administration.

 There is a difference between a 100 percent rating and Individual Unemployability benefits even though they pay the same.
 Veterans can receive only one payment at a time.